skyway/skyway.github.io/en/js-tutorial.md

 });
 ```

-###  Disconnecting Process
+###  Disconnecting

-If you click the Disconnect button, the connection with the partner will be disconnected.
+Disconnect the connection to the partner when the Disconnect button is clicked.
-Use `call.close()` to disconnect the corresponding connection.
-Keep the Call object created in the calling process as `existingCall`.
-Execute object keeping in `setupCallEventHandlers()` of the calling process.
+Use `call.close()` to disconnect the `MediaConnection`.
+Use the `MediaConnection` object contained in the global variable `existingCall`, which we will assign later in `setupCallEventHandlers()`.

 *JavaScript*
 {: .lang}